rajpurkarlab/CXR-Report-Metric/README.md

 <a name="prerequisites"></a>

 # Prerequisites
-To install the dependencies, run the following command with Python 3.7 or higher:
+To install the dependencies, run the following command with Python 3.7:
 ```
 pip install -r requirements.txt
 ```